This post may contain affiliate links. For more information, read my disclosure policy.

 - Optional: extra cookies from the crust crumbled, for topping

 - Prepare crust according to recipe directions.
 Chill until filling is ready.
 (You can also use a store bought crust.)

-- Place 2/3 cup sugar, cornstarch, and salt in a medium saucepan.
+- Place ⅔ cup sugar, cornstarch, and salt in a medium saucepan.
 Whisk in milk.
 Place over medium-low heat and stir constantly with a wooden spoon until the mixture thickens and just starts to boil, about 5-7 minutes.
-Remove from heat and stir in 1 tablespoon vanilla bean paste (or extract).
+Remove from heat and stir in 1 teaspoon vanilla extract.
 Transfer to a heat safe bowl and cool to room temperature, then chill for at least 4 hours.